cmower/spatial-casadi/README.md

    - (main library) `$ pip install .`
    - (when you want to also run the test scripts) `$ pip install .[test]`

+# Running the test scripts

+1. Install `spatial-casadi` from source and ensure you install the `test` packages (see previous section).
+2. Change directory: `$ cd /path/to/spatial-casadi`
+3. Run tests: `pytest`

 # Build documentation

 In a new terminal: